Theo-Nelson/evdna-integration/README.md

 This repository contains alignment scripts, metadata, and soft-clip comparison tools associated with the ENA study accession **ERP167546**, focused on extracellular vesicle (EV) interactions and viral responses in BMDCs and HEK293T cells.

-![LydenLab_FlowChart_GitHub](LydenLab_FlowChart_GitHub.png)

 **Figure 1.
 Workflow for EV Integration Analysis in LydenLab Repository.**
+![LydenLab_FlowChart_GitHub](LydenLab_FlowChart_GitHub.png)

-This flow chart outlines the processing steps used in the EV integration pipeline.
+Caption: This flow chart outlines the processing steps used in the EV integration pipeline.
 Starting from combined FASTQ files, reads are aligned to reference genomes or viral sequences using **Alignment Scripts**.
 BAM files are then subset to genes of interest (**Subset Alignments**).
 Soft-clipped bases are extracted from these BAMs (**Extract Soft Clipped Bases**) and aligned between experimental and control samples (**Align Soft Clips B/t Samples**).
 Finally, the percentage of unique soft-clipped reads per comparison is calculated and exported as CSV results (**Analyze % of Unique Soft-Clips per Comparison**).

 ## 🔬 Experimental Overview